sravivarmanvce/epicsvce/docs/Call for Papers.md

 ## Call for Papers

-The 1st INTERNATIONAL CONFERENCE ON SMART SYSTEMS AND GREEN ENERGY TECHNOLOGIES (ICSGET-2022) invites original work, technically sound, quality research papers addressing the problems in the field of Smart Systems and Green Energy Technologies.
+The 2nd International Conference on Smart Systems and Green Energy Technologies (ICSGET-2023) invites original work, technically sound, quality research papers addressing the problems in the field of Smart Systems and Green Energy Technologies.
 The major themes are identified (but not limited to) and listed below under the Conference Tracks.

+---

 ### Track 1: Smart Systems
 1. Smart Grid Systems